 - 5.7.1 The following should be checked by the Officer: - a) The Tenders are actually from the Suppliers invited to tender; - b) That there are no errors or omissions in the completion of the documents; - c) Where a check of the prices quoted suggest collusion among tenderers or 'ring' pricing, the case should be referred to the Assistant Director (Finance). - 5.7.2 To ensure adequate competition, there must be at least two satisfactory responses to the Invitation to Tender i.e. two responses which meet the minimum quality threshold.
-If there is only one satisfactory response, the officer must either re-tender the contract, advising respondents as such, or obtain an exemption under CSO 3.3. - Where necessary, clarifying some aspect of a Tender response in writing or by way of a meeting is permitted.
-If a meeting is held then relevant notes should be made of the results of the meeting and matters should be confirmed in writing for contractual purposes. - The officer must use the award criteria and measurement system17 as set out in the 5.7.4 Invitation to Tender.
+If there is only one satisfactory response, the officer must either re-tender the contract, advising respondents as such, or obtain an exemption under CSO 3.3. - 5.7.3 Where necessary, clarifying some aspect of a Tender response in writing or by way of a meeting is permitted.
+If a meeting is held then relevant notes should be made of the results of the meeting and matters should be confirmed in writing for contractual purposes. - 5.7.4 The officer must use the award criteria and measurement system as set out in the Invitation to Tender.
 The measurement system may include the following 4 elements: - a) Any pass/ Fail considerations - b) A point scoring system for individual quality/value for money considerations. - c) Weightings applied to quality/value for money issues in accordance with their importance to the completion of the contract. - d) A "Quality Threshold" which sets the minimum standard expected.
-Tenders which fall below this shall be excluded from consideration.
+Tenders which fall below this shall be excluded from consideration. - 5.7.5 The Procurement process should take no longer than 10 months from issue of

-16 An insurance checklist can be found on the intranet under staff info/procurement 17 A sample criteria and measurement template can be found on the intranet under staff info/procurement.
+&lt;sup>18 A sample criteria and measurement template can be found on the intranet under staff info/procurement.